What to do in São Miguel?

 But São Miguel and the Azores in general are much more than that.
 In fact, it has tremendous potential in terms of outdoor activities and spoiler: it’s all about nature!

 Active Holidays in Azores

 Going to Azores is always special for me.
 Not only almost my entire family is living there, but there are long-time friends I’m always delighted to see.
 Even though distance can be a relationship killer, I’m glad we always end up catching up instantaneously.

 When I have visitors I get to show them volcanos, lakes and dark-sand beaches they have never seen before.
-We were off to explore São Miguel with a quite exciting 4-day itinerary of the island in mind.
+We are off to explore São Miguel always with an exciting itinerary of the island in mind.

 As we say in Portugal, to stop is to die.
 So here’s a taste of what we do and what can you do in São Miguel!

 Hiking in São Miguel, Azores

 The Azores are home to some of the most scenic hiking trails you can find anywhere.
 Particularly São Miguel island is packed with vulcano craters, lagoons, small rivers and waterfalls which are accessible only on foot.
 There at least 20 official trails in the island, with all ranges of difficulties and distances and covering all kinds of landscapes.